What Is It?: Production

 Production of the film started in 1996 as a short film that was to be used as a proof of concept for the as of yet unproduced third film in Glover's It trilogy, It Is Mine.
 After completing the filming of the initial short, Glover decided to turn it into a feature-length film and filmed an additional eight days over two years.
 David Lynch, who had directed Glover in Wild at Heart (1990) and Hotel Room (1993), had agreed to executive produce It Is Mine early in its development.
 However, as revealed in his 2018 autobiography Room to Dream, Lynch was under the impression he had executive produced What Is It?, which Glover credits to a miscommunication they had when he screened a rough cut of What Is It? for Lynch.

 Although the edit was picture locked around three years after the initial shoot, post-production lingered on for six more years due to a technical error related to the SMPTE timecode and also because of Glover focusing on the production of the second film of the trilogy, It Is Fine!
 Everything Is Fine.
 (2007), which started filming in 2001 to accommodate the declining health of the film's lead actor and writer, Steven C. Stewart.
 What Is It? was shot on 16 mm film stock and is usually projected on a 35 mm film print.

 The majority of actors who appear in the film have Down syndrome, but Glover has stated they are not necessarily portraying characters with Down Syndrome and the film is not about Down Syndrome.
-Featuring taboo content and imagery, Glover sees the themes of the film relating to his "psychological reaction to the corporate restraints that have happened in the last 30 or more years in filmmaking.
+Featuring taboo content and imagery, such as Nazi imagery, black face, and graphic sexuality, Glover sees the themes of the film relating to his "psychological reaction to the corporate restraints that have happened in the last 30 or more years in filmmaking.
 Specifically, in that anything that can possibly make an audience uncomfortable is necessarily excised, or the film will not be corporately funded or distributed."

 Release

-The film premiered at the 2005 Sundance Film Festival and played at several other film festivals.
+The film premiered at the 2005 Sundance Film Festival and played at several other film festivals, including Method Fest, where Glover received a Maverick Award presented to him by filmmaker Werner Herzog.
 Aside from this, it has only been shown at independent theatres, typically accompanied by a question-and-answer session, a one-hour dramatic narration of eight different profusely illustrated books as a slideshow, and a meet-and-greet/book signing with Glover.